 West Virginia is sometimes classified as part of the U.S. South, though its cultural antecedents and irregular shape thwart this classification.
 Its northern panhandle extends to within 100 miles of Lake Erie on the Canadian border, while its eastern panhandle extends to within 80 miles of the Chesapeake Bay.
 West Virginia is principally a part of the North Central region of Appalachia, the mountainous region of the eastern U.S. located in and near the Appalachian Mountains, though some of its southwestern counties are classified as part of central Appalachia and its Northern Panhandle extends into Northern Appalachia.

 West Virginia is located wholly in the Appalachian Mountains, and parts of three Appalachian ranges are found in the state.
 The southern Allegheny Mountains are located in the east central state.
 The northern Cumberland Mountains are located in the southwestern state.
-The Great Valley of Appalachia and its Ridge-and-Valley province courses through the eastern state along it southeastern border.
-The eastern panhandle of the state extends eastward to the Blue Ridge.
+The Great Valley of Appalachia and its Ridge-and-Valley province course through the eastern state along it southeastern border.
+The eastern panhandle of the state extends eastward to the Blue Ridge range.

 West Virginia Communities